neda-jamshidi/healthcare-supply-chain-ai-assistant/README.md

 workflows, business rules, and operational information are intentionally not published.

-The architecture and technologies described in this repository reflect the implemented system, while the interface image shown above is a conceptual illustration created specifically for public portfolio presentation.
+The architecture and technologies described in this repository reflect the implemented system.
+The interface image shown above is a recreated conceptual representation of the implemented application, produced specifically for public portfolio presentation to avoid exposing the production interface, operational data, or organization-specific information.

 ---